 The study of the care and maintenance of trees, shrubs, hedges, and flowers for those students who want to sharpen their practical application in growing vegetable and flower gardens.

 AGR 230 Animal Feeding/3 Units

-Basic principles of animal nutrition and digestion and selection, evaluation, and use of feeds in balancing rations for livestock and poultry horses with emphasis on feeding, breeding, and daily care.
-3 hours lecture.
+Basic principles of animal nutrition and digestion and selection, evaluation, and use of feeds in balancing rations for livestock and poultry.

 AGR 237 Horse Science & Management/3 Units